A particle on a ring or: how I learned to stop worrying and love $\theta$-vacua: Conclusion

 \section{Conclusion}

 In this work we critically examined the proposal of Ai, Cruz, Garbrecht, and Tamarit that the $\theta$ dependence of gauge theories can be eliminated by a particular order-of-limits prescription in the Euclidean path integral.
-Using fully controlled examples in one-dimensional quantum mechanics, namely the quantum rotor and the quantum pendulum, we employed canonical quantization as a benchmark, whose results are exact and well established, and contrasted them with the path-integral formulation, which allows one to explicitly distinguish the order in which limits are taken.
-This framework enabled us to directly test the ACGT prescription and show that it does not reproduce the quantum mechanical observables correctly.
+Using fully controlled examples in one-dimensional quantum mechanics, namely the quantum rotor and the quantum pendulum, we employed canonical quantization as a benchmark, whose results are well established and contrasted them with the path-integral formulation, which allows one to explicitly distinguish the order in which limits are taken.
+This framework allows us to directly test the ACGT prescription and to show that it fails to correctly reproduce the propagator, partition function, and, most importantly, the energy spectrum and topological susceptibility.

 For the quantum rotor, we showed that canonical quantization and the Euclidean path-integral formulation all yield the same result for the ground-state energy and the topological susceptibility, $\chi = 1/(4\pi^2 I)$.
 This nonvanishing susceptibility follows directly from the $\theta$ dependence of the ground-state energy.
 To probe the ACGT order-of-limits prescription, we introduced a finite cutoff on the winding number as it makes the order of performing the summation over topological sectors and the infinite-time limit, explicit.
 We found that taking the limit $\beta \to \infty$ at fixed winding number (or within any finite subset of winding sectors) forces the susceptibility to vanish, whereas performing the sum over all winding sectors prior to the infinite-time limit reproduces the exact quantum-mechanical result.
 The two limits do not commute, and the physically correct order is uniquely fixed by consistency with the exact spectrum.